 Clear and concise communication

 Effective communication is not just about speaking or writing well; it's about conveying a message in a way that is easily understood by everyone involved.
-This means avoiding jargon, being direct, and tailoring communication styles to different audiences (for instance, how you’d communicate with a potential tenant about maintenance issues might differ from how you’d interact with a contractor or a rental property owner).
+This means avoiding jargon, being direct, and tailoring communication styles to different audiences.

 Active listening